-It’s difficult to overstate the benefits of introducing a Bring Your Own Device (BYOD) policy.
-In addition to making your workplace more flexible, BYOD reduces your overheads and increases employee engagement.
+It’s difficult to overstate the benefits of introducing a bring your own device (BYOD) policy into your business operations.
+In addition to making your workplace more flexible, BYOD reduces your overhead and increases employee engagement.
 But before you dive into the whirlwind of benefits, you need to address security concerns.
 Here are some key elements that your BYOD policy should include.

 Ensure you can remotely delete data

-An employee who seems amazing and infallible today could become a thing of the past tomorrow.
+An employee who seems amazing and infallible today could become a liability tomorrow.
 And there’s always a risk that someone will lose their device.

-In addition to retaining the ability to remotely delete data, make sure that participating employees sign a contract to state that they’re aware of this.
-Remotely deleting data might sometimes require you to delete their personal files too.
+In addition to retaining the ability to remotely delete data, make sure that participating employees sign a contract to state that they’re aware of this ability.
+Remotely deleting data might sometimes require you to delete their personal files, too.
 Ensuring they’re aware of such terms can prevent disagreements in the future.

 Maintain high levels of security

 The more devices you introduce to your company, the more flexible your employees will be.
 At the same time, you’re giving cybercriminals more opportunities to breach your defenses and steal your information.

 Most companies have a formal BYOD policy.
 If you don’t have one, your company needs to develop a policy that stipulates the type of security features your employees will use.
 Additionally, they need to agree to install software updates as soon as they’re released.
 Failing to install software updates results in vulnerabilities you can’t afford.

 Specify the type of devices and platforms